iblue-stan/Attendance/README.md

-Modify for more dir stucture !
+Modify for more clean dir stucture !

 done
 ---